BabbleSim/ext_NRF52_hw_models/docs/UART.md

 Each UART can be configured to log to a file the Tx and/or Rx bytes.
 Enabling this and selecting the file is done with command line options.
 When enabled, the model will dump one line in this file per byte, with two columns:
-The first column is a timestamp, in microseconds, when the frame *ended*.
+The first column is a timestamp, in microseconds, when the frame *ended*;
 The second column is the byte itself.

 ### Test API